 Stage 1: Your ideas

-Anyone who lives or works in the area, including community organisations, can give us ideas:
+This stage is now complete.
+Anyone who lives or works in the area, including community organisations, were able to give us ideas.

-Ideas will be turning into a proposal by a Project Team which will include Budget Delegates.
-Budget Delegates are members of the public, of high school age and above, who live in the area and would like to represent the public on the Project Team.
-To apply fill in our Expression of Interest form in our Budget Delegate Booklet.
+Ideas were turned into proposals by a Project Team which included Budget Delegates.
+Budget Delegates are members of the public, of high school age and above, who live in the area and came forward to represent the public on the Project Team.

 Stage 2: Vote on the proposals

-Stage 3: Proposals with the most votes will be taken forward
+Stage 3: Proposals with the most votes taken forward

 - Your Stirling: You Decide Process